 Dehumidifier energy use is rather low.
 An average small 30-pint dehumidifier uses 300W of energy.
 An average big 70-pint dehumidifier uses 700W of energy.

 To put the energy use in perspective, here are how many watts some other devices draw:

-Essentially, a dehumidifier draws much less electricity than a water heater, an air conditioner, even a hair drier.
+Essentially, a dehumidifier draws much less electricity than a water heater, an air conditioner, and even a hair drier.
 An average dehumidifier draws about as much energy as a computer.
 If you check here how dehumidifiers work, you can see that majority of that energy is used to compress refrigerant gas.